Rockies vs. Dodgers Probable Starting Pitching - September 26

 Dodgers Probable Starting Pitcher Tonight: Bobby Miller

-- Miller (10-4) will take the mound for the Dodgers, his 21st start of the season.
+- Miller (10-4) will take to the mound for the Dodgers and make his 21st start of the season.

-- The right-hander last pitched on Thursday, when he gave up two earned runs and allowed three hits in six innings against the Detroit Tigers.
+- The right-hander gave up two earned runs in six innings pitched on Thursday in his last outing, a matchup with the Detroit Tigers.

-- He has started 20 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.
+- In 20 starts this season, he's earned a quality start in eight of them.

 - Miller has eight starts in a row of five innings or more.